peterhinch/micropython-async/TUTORIAL.md

  12. ``auart.py`` Demo of streaming I/O via a Pyboard UART.
  13. ``asyncio_priority.py`` An version of uasyncio with a simple priority mechanism.
 See [this doc](./FASTPOLL.md).
+ 14. `check_async_code.py` A Python3 utility to locate a particular coding error which can be hard to find.
+See [this para](./TUTORIAL.md#65-a-common-error).

 The ``benchmarks`` directory contains scripts to test and characterise the uasyncio scheduler.
 See [this doc](./FASTPOLL.md).